Tag: cash flow

 Remember, your goal is to leave your primary job.
 With this investment, you can assume you’ll have $833.33 per month available to cover your monthly expenses.
 Not too bad.

-That’s because while the market does not always go up every year, you will still be making withdrawals every year.
+One of keys to remember is that while the market does not always go up every year, you will still be making withdrawals every year.

 There may be a year where the market drops by 5% on top of the withdrawals you made that year.
 When that happens, your account balance drops.
+If you are not flexible in your withdrawal rate, this could lead to problems.

 True, when the market goes up, your account balance goes up.
 The 4% Rule attempts to factors in these up-and-down cycles over a 30 year period.